 Case Study: Designing Business Card that Rocks!

-Business cards are a hard-printed medium for spreading the word about your business and what you do.
-These papers should truly stand the test of time and patience between those you offer services towards.
-Thus, their concepts should be fascinating and creative, stretching far from common people’s imagination.
+Business cards are hard-printed mediums for spreading the word about your business and what you do.
+These papers should truly stand the test of time and patience with those you offer services towards.
+Thus, their concepts should be fascinating and creative, stretching far beyond common people’s imagination.

 Likewise, we are not all gifted artists in this trade.
 Whether you’re freelancing alone or building a team business, cards will always influence your sales numbers.
 Consider some of the points I’ve raised below regarding modern card templates and how you can break out of the box.
 Such creativity isn’t as difficult as implied by artists and merely requires a bit of stretched thinking.

-Concept arts showcased below are geared towards the modern era of print layout.
-There are many styles and shapes to consider, so I also recommend spending time not only researching but building a collection of business cards to enhance your mind patterns.
-Certainly, if you’ve got further suggestions or ideas, please do leave them in the comment section!
+The concept arts showcased below are geared towards the modern era of print layout.
+There are many styles and shapes to consider, so I also recommend spending time not only researching but also building a collection of business cards to enhance your mind patterns.

 The Simple Pass-off

-Regardless of the style and setting of your business card, we can extract the same conclusion from many different artists.
-Business cards shouldn’t be created too extravagantly as they turn into burdens of annoying paper not worth anybody’s time.
+Regardless of the style and setting of your business card, we can draw the same conclusion from many different artists.
+Business cards shouldn’t be created too extravagantly, as they can become burdensome pieces of annoying paper not worth anybody’s time.

-In fact, the whole purpose of exchanging cards with others is to allow for easy communication later on.
-The pass-off period is how much time is required to hand out your business card and gauge your colleague’s reaction.
+In fact, the whole purpose of exchanging cards with others is to facilitate easy communication later on.
+The pass-off period refers to how much time is required to hand out your business card and gauge your colleague’s reaction.
 With more complicated and erratic structures, it will be very difficult for clients to find a comfortable placement in their pockets.

-Consider sticking with shapes standard towards squares and rectangles.
-Objects which protrude outward can be fun and even evoke a state of playfulness.
+Consider sticking with shapes standard to squares and rectangles.
+Objects that protrude outward can be fun and even evoke a sense of playfulness.
 However, this generally doesn’t belong in modern business card design and can detract from your credibility.

 Keep in mind how the receiver will feel taking a big hunk of cardboard paper from you.
-If they really wish to contact you, it’d be simpler for them to find a secure placement somewhere in their personals, i.e., a wallet or purse.
-This ensures they can find it later and it wouldn’t be sent through the washing machine by accident.
+If they really wish to contact you, it would be simpler for them to find a secure placement somewhere in their personal belongings, i.e., a wallet or purse.
+This ensures they can find it later and it won’t be accidentally sent through the washing machine.

 Confident Branding

 You’ve got to push your company brand like nothing else.
-When it comes to passing around cards and word of mouth, nothing is more powerful than backup imagery and branding.
+When it comes to passing around cards and word of mouth, nothing is more powerful than backed-up imagery and branding.

 Highlights of Typography

-For some time consider how powerful the role of typography plays on your business card.
-Anybody holding onto your piece of paper will surely be interested in the information printed.
+For some time, consider how powerful the role of typography plays on your business card.
+Anyone holding onto your piece of paper will surely be interested in the information printed.
 This means your contacts should be legible and neatly spaced!

 Clever Puns & Symbology